Climate Solutions Council members

 Colleen Giroux-Schmidt brings over two decades of experience in resource development with an extensive knowledge of the renewable energy sector.
 As vice president – Corporate Relations for Innergex Renewable Energy Inc., Colleen leads the engagement and relationship activities with all levels of government, Indigenous communities, local communities, strategic partners and other stakeholders.
 Her team leads the policy research and advocacy portfolio with the goal of increasing renewable energy opportunities to help the jurisdictions meet their climate change goals.
 Colleen has a strong background in government relations, relationship building, regulatory and policy development as well as project management.
 She has been involved in different phases of numerous clean energy projects, in multiple technologies and in multiple jurisdictions, which has afforded her a broad perspective on developing clean energy projects from conception to operation.

-Nancy Olewiler, director, School of Public Policy, Simon Fraser University
+Nancy Olewiler, professor, School of Public Policy, Simon Fraser University

 Nancy Olewiler

-Nancy Olewiler is an economist and professor in the School of Public Policy, Simon Fraser University (SFU).
-Prior to coming to the Economics department at SFU in 1990, she was a professor in the Economics department at Queen’s University.
+Nancy Olewiler is an economist and professor emerita in the School of Public Policy, Simon Fraser University (SFU).
+Prior to coming to the economics department at SFU in 1990, she was a professor in the economics department at Queen’s University.
 Her PhD is in economics from the University of British Columbia.
 Nancy's areas of research include natural resource and environmental economics and public policy.
-She has published widely on a wide range of environmental and natural resource issues, including studies on energy and climate policy, natural capital and ecosystem services, managing catastrophic risk, and federal tax policy.
-She has served on federal and provincial government advisory committees and is currently chair of the Macroeconomics Accounts Advisory Committee for Statistics Canada, and a member of the Mitigation Expert Committee of the Canadian Climate Institute.
-She has been a board member of TransLink, BC Hydro, and the Pembina Institute, and is currently on the boards of the Institute for Research on Public Policy, Technical Safety BC, and Genome BC.
+She has published widely on a range of environmental and natural resource issues, including studies on energy and climate policy, natural capital and ecosystem services, managing catastrophic risk, and federal tax policy.
+She has served on federal and provincial government advisory committees and is currently chair of the Macroeconomics Accounts Advisory Committee for Statistics Canada, and a member of the Mitigation and Adaptation Expert Committees of the Canadian Climate Institute.
+She has been a board member of TransLink, BC Hydro, Technical Safety BC, and the Pembina Institute, and is currently on the boards of the Institute for Research on Public Policy and Genome BC.

 Council members